sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Filling with colour gradients, using PStricks
+Short desc    : Filling with colour gradients, using PStricks
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : The package fills with colour gradients, using PSTricks.
+Descript     : The package fills with colour gradients, using PSTricks.
 The
              : RGB, CMYK and HSB models are supported.
 Other colour gradient
              : mechanisms are to be found in package pst-slpe.
 ```